nasa-petal/biomimicry-binary-classifier/README.md

 The NASA PeTaL (Periodic Table of Life) Project is an open source artificial intelligence design tool that leverages data and information from nature and technology to advance biomimicry R&D.

+This README was last updated on 24 February 2022.

 # Links
  * [Overview](#overview)
  * [Files](#files)